+According to The Global Liveability Report 2017 published by the Economist Intelligence Unit (EIU), Taipei ranks as the sixth most liveable Asian city after Tokyo, Osaka, Singapore, Hong Kong, and Seoul.
 Taiwan benefits from a comprehensive infrastructure, including modern public transit facilities in major metropolises.
 Outside of major cities, visitors can experience the simple, rustic nature of life in the village or countryside.
-No matter where one lives, excellent medical care and convenient consumer options are available.
+No matter where one lives, excellent medical treatment and convenient consumer options are available.
 Taiwan also has excellent public safety; when walking along major thoroughfares, travelers and shoppers can enjoy themselves without needing to worry about personal safety or their belongings.
 Whether for travel or living, life in Taiwan puts visitors and immigrants at ease.